ctheissen/nirspec_fmp/README.md

 <!---* scipy--->
 <!---* pandas--->

-Download the nispec_pip and the forked and modified NSDRP to your computer.
+Download the nispec_fmp and the forked and modified NSDRP to your computer.

 Set up the environment variables in the `.bashrc` or `.bash_profile`